Bar Bending Schedule Basics

 Bend Length = 16d

-Development length is the length of bar required for transferring the stress into concrete.
+Development length is a vital point in bar bending schedule.
+Development length is the length of the bar required for transferring the stress into the concrete.

 In simple words, the quantity of the rebar length that is actually required to be embedded into the concrete to create the desired bond strength between steel and concrete and furthermore to produce required stress for the steel in that area.